 Other Credit Requirements

 Bill Me Later offers an unsecured line of credit.
 This means that the loan is not tied to a car, house or something else that can be repossessed.
 Because of this, you must have a nearly spotless credit history to be approved.
 Bill Me Later representatives review applicants' credit reports for negative actions, late payments, accounts in collection or other signs of poor money management.

 Credit Line Increases

 The minimum credit line for Bill Me Later is $250, but if your first purchase using it is more than $250, your credit line will automatically be set at that amount.
-Each time you use Bill Me Later for a purchase, the service considers this a request for more credit and may reevaluate your credit report.
+Each time you use Bill Me Later for a purchase, the service considers this a request for more credit and may re-evaluate your credit report.
 The service also requests updates from the credit bureaus periodically, even if you aren't using the service.
-If your credit score worsens, you may be denied credit line increases. or your account may be cancelled.
+If your credit score worsens, you may be denied credit line increases. or your account may be canceled.

 Reapplying -- at a Cost

 If you've been denied for Bill Me Later in the past and your credit has changed, you can reapply.
 However, every time you request a new line of credit, your credit score is negatively affected.